 If you still have some doubts about orthodontics, then feel free to contact us, and our board-certified dentists will be happy to assist you.
 We have a wide range of braces in store, so get in touch if you’re looking for braces in Ajax, Whitby, or Pickering.

 Understanding Orthodontics: Straightening Out Your Smile

 Malocclusion is the technical term describing the improper fit and alignment of the teeth and jaws.
-It can be divided into 2 categories: “crooked teeth” or a “poor bite”.
+It can be divided into two categories: “crooked teeth” or a “poor bite.”
 Malocclusion may be caused by:

 Oral habits such as thumb or finger sucking, pacifier use and possibly mouth breathing are related to malocclusion.

 The most common symptom of malocclusion is crooked or protruding teeth.
-Physical symptoms of malocclusion are rare; however, you can look for the following:
+Physical symptoms of malocclusion are rare.
+However, you can look for any of the following: